maxmurdoch/flock/src/pages/index.md

   description: Control your insurance from the palm of your hand with the Flock Cover app.
   reasons:
     - text: >-
-        Get covered only for the hours you fly.
-Policies can be purchased on the spot, or planned up to 10 days in advance.
-      title: Flexible policies
-    - text: >-
+        Pay for insurance only when you fly.
 Flock’s pricing is risk-dependent: the safer you fly, the less you pay.
 Simple!
       title: Fairer pricing
     - text: >-
+        Customise your insurance from the ground up.
+Policies can be purchased on the spot, or scheduled up to 10 days in advance.
+      title: 'Flexible policies '
-        Get a real-time quote in 30 seconds.
-You can even see when and where it’s cheapest to insure your flight.
+    - text: Get a real-time quote in 30 seconds.
       title: Total transparency
   title: It's time for a new kind of insurance.
 kindOfPilot:
   description: >-
     Chances are we can provide insurance tailored specifically to you.
-See below to learn more.
+Click below to learn more.
   products:
     - icon: images/uploads/drone-camera.svg
       text: >-